jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

-- check build and publish updated plugin
+- wikilinks to sections using #
-- use in rest of my packages and update docs as I go
+- use in living-dictionaries and update docs as I go
+- check build
+- improve knobs
+- comb back through SvelteFireTS usage after improving knobs and wikilinks sections
 - merge to main
 - send alpha test question to discord query person
 - share mdsvex-shiki-twoslash w/ orta
 - `npm publish --tag beta`

 ## Important before encouraging others to use
+- don't show grayed out empty stories for components with details on build
 - DRY things out
 - show Story and Variant code in sidebar
   - fetch raw code strings via store